Azure/acs-engine/docs/clusterdefinition.md

 See https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/ for more on Kubernetes resource limits.

 Additionally above, we specified a custom docker image for tiller, let's say we want to build a cluster and test an alpha version of tiller in it.
+Important note! customizing the image is not sticky across upgrade/scale, to ensure that acs-engine always delivers a version-curated, known-working addon when moving a cluster to a new version.
+Considering all that, providing a custom image reference for an addon configuration should be considered for testing/development, but not for a production cluster.

 Finally, the `addons.enabled` boolean property was omitted above; that's by design.
 If you specify a `containers` configuration, acs-engine assumes you're enabling the addon.
 The very first example above demonstrates a simple "enable this addon with default configuration" declaration.